Welcome to Week Four of Dash Kitten’s Fun Photo Projects for Cats.

 Canva gives you the option to save your cat collage in a printable format or a JPEG.
-The print option is useful if you want to send a photograph to Snapfish or another online print service, just remember to save at a higher resolution for print items.
+The print option is useful if you want to send a photograph to an online print service.
+Remember to save at a higher resolution for print items.

 Finally, for the Holidays

 We are surrounded by Christmas and even if it’s different and more challenging than previously I wish every one of my readers a safe and Happy Christmas holidays and a peaceful and positive 2021.

 Want to read the Four Fun Projects offline?
 Download the text and many of the images at this exclusive link:

 There will be a prize for one of the participants who submit an image (or image set) during the four weeks of the challenge.

 I have a Deluxe large Kikki-K cream leather planner waiting and it’s ready for planning your dreams and goals in 2021 (which is going to be awesome – right?).
 The prize is available WORLDWIDE.
 The closing date is 31st December 2020.

 The Other Challenges in This Series

 - Week One – A Character Sketch of Your Cat

 - Week Two – Transform Your Cat With a Filter